blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azure.md

 Using [detect_product_short] to analyze your code in Azure involves the following basic steps:

 1. Make sure you satisfy system and other requirements.
-1. Download and configure the [cdetect_product_shorte] extension in Azure.
+1. Download and configure the [detect_product_short] extension in Azure.
 1. Configure build agent and pipeline.
 1. Configure [bd_product_short] connection.
 1. Configure [detect_product_short] arguments.